sethbern/CSJava/published/csjava/_sources/Unit5-Writing-Methods/topic-5-1-writing-methods.rst.txt

   :autograde: unittest
   :practice: T

+  A refrain is similar to a chorus, although usually shorter in length such as a single line that gets repeated.
-  Add a method named "farmer" to reduce redundancy in the following code.
+  Add a method named "refrain" to reduce redundancy in the following code.
-  You should update the main method to call the new farmer method.
+  You should update the main method to call the new method.
   ~~~~
   public class FarmerSong
   {